TagERP strategy ERP planning Manufacturing Asset Lifecycle, financial planning HCM Human Capital Management

-In the past, major release updates have updated the technology stack together with new applications code.
+In the past, major release updates have updated the technology stack together with new application code.
 Users had to install new versions of the Middleware platform, a new applications code level, and upgrade scripts to move to the new release level.

 Oracle has now made it easier for users to take advantage of new technology.
 Oracle is moving to a continuous release model, where the technology stack will update separately.
-Now, E-Business Suite customers get more recent technology without having to update their applications code.
+Now, E-Business Suite customers get more recent technology without having to update their application code.

 The Bottom Line